 - Websites and web forms.

 - Calendar tools – such as Google Calendar for easy internal scheduling, but also Calendly for lead scheduling.

 6. Data Analytics

-Analysis & reporting is a critical aspect you need to look into when choosing a sales CRM software for small businesses, which is why we’re dedicating its own separate section to it.
+Analysis & reporting are critical aspects you need to consider when choosing a sales CRM software.
+This is why we’re dedicating its own separate section to it.

 It is not just another feature – it’s what will tell you whether the CRM is being used by your team members, whether the different features are actually working out for you and whether your other sales-led activities (including marketing) are giving you any results.

 Custom reporting is a must-have, so you can build reports that you’re already used to working with.